 Figure 2 : Demographics of research participants

 The participant ages spanned from middle 20s to late 50s.
-10 participants were male and 2 were female.
+10 participants were male and 2 were female, it was uncertain if this is a result of fewer women within technical roles or if male practitioners are more available for interview.
 The participants were gathered from a range of disciplines within the geographic sciences, including urban planning, urban design, cartographical analysis, and geospatial analysis (Figure 1).
 Participants were experienced in an array of different organisational backgrounds all centred within metropolitan Melbourne, Victoria including local city councils, private consultancy groups, state government officials and Master’s level students at both Melbourne University and RMIT University.
 (Table 2).

 4.2 Overall Codes and Response Rate